benitodarder/python-workshop/customPackages/README.md

     - --user to avoid disturbing system wide modules/packages
 * To check package is present: pip freeze
 * To uninstall: pip uninstall <package name, as defined in setup.py>
+* Use verifyPackages01.py to test the package installation